 Does he say,

-Which would get you shot in Tucson but maybe they roll different in Gatlin.
+That would get you shot in Arizona but maybe they roll different in Gatlin.

 In short order Burt and a VERY reluctant Vicky pretty much hand themselves over to the evil machinations of Isaac and Malachai on a silver platter.
-And when people have survival skills THIS bad, you wanna see them die!
+And when people have survival skills THIS bad, holy crap do you wanna see them die!

 CHILDREN OF THE CORN remains the biggest hullabaloo for director Fritz Kiersch, who went onto direct even worse with GOR and an Alan Smithee movie, FATAL CHARM (found these days under the title, Mutant Beast).
 For this he worked off a script by George Goldsmith who, after over 25 years has done no better.

-So how did CHILDREN OF THE CORN get to have so many sequels?
-Sales strategy.
-As long as you keep making sequels to as popular a writer as Stephen King, you can keep attaching Stephen King's name to it, and that has value!
+As long as you keep making low budget sequels to as popular a writer as Stephen King, you can keep attaching Stephen King's name to it, and that has value!
 Make them ever cheaper and direct to video - and keep Fritz the hell away from the franchise - and you get profit margins.
 In the land of direct to video movie distribution, you don't need a hit, you just have to beat the point spread.
-It's the same strategy used for SOMETIMES THEY COME BACK.
+It's the same strategy used for Stephen King's SOMETIMES THEY COME BACK.

 |Feo Amante's Horror Home Page, Feo Amante's Horror Thriller, and feoamante.com are owned and